-OPTION 1: Visit a place of human need and write a 3- to 5-page (typed, double-spaced) paper describing: (a) what you did, (b) what you asked, (c) whom you met, (d) how you felt during the experience, (e) what you learned about yourself, and (f) how the experience might inform your approach to pastoral counseling.
-The point of this exercise is to be personally impacted by the experience and better understand the pain of a significant segment of society.
+OPTION 1: Visit a local place of human suffering or need and write a 5- to 7-page (typed, double-spaced) paper describing: (a) what you did, (b) what you asked, (c) whom you met, (d) how you felt during the experience, (e) what you learned about yourself, and (f) how the experience might inform your approach to pastoral counseling.
+The point of this exercise is to be personally impacted by the experience and better understand the challenges faced by a significant segment of society.
 Students should submit their Experiential Learning Project proposal via email for the Instructor's approval and feedback before proceeding.
-You might consider doing one of the following:
+You can consider doing something like the following:

-- Visit a nursing home or assisted living facility, interview a case worker, and visit with residents. - Tour a crisis pregnancy center, interview the staff, and (if possible) meet a client. - Interview a hospital chaplain and shadow him or her for half a day. - Interview someone who struggles with same-sex attraction. - Sit in on an AA meeting and interview an alcoholic and his or her sponsor. - Tour a mortuary and interview one of the morticians. - Visit a homeless shelter or help at a soup kitchen, and interview a homeless person. - Visit an urban ministry center and talk with workers and residents.
+- Visit a nursing home or assisted living facility, interview the manager, and visit with residents. - Interview a hospital chaplain and shadow him or her for a day. - Sit in on an SA meeting and interview someone who struggles with same-sex attraction or sex addiction. - Sit in on an AA meeting and interview an alcoholic or drug addict and his or her sponsor.

+- Tour a funeral home and interview one of the morticians. - Visit a homeless shelter or help at a soup kitchen and interview a homeless person.

-Students are encouraged to use creativity and initiative to come up with a project that exposes them to the struggles of others.
-This is not an academic exercise.
-Papers must reflect personal engagement and sincere effort to understand the challenges faced by other human beings.
-The Instructor is not as interested in knowing the history and activities of the place you visit as he is in your personal experience, feelings, and insights for future ministry.
+Students are encouraged to use creativity and take initiative to come up with a project that gets them out of their comfort zone and exposes them to the real struggles of others.
+Your paper must reflect personal engagement and sincere effort to see yourself and the suffering of others in a new light.
+Do not use up space in your paper describing the history, organization, and activities of the place you visit.
+Focus instead on your personal experience, feelings, and insights for future ministry.

 OPTION 2: Create a Community Mental Health Resources Notebook for use by the pastoral care ministry in your current or future church.
-(NOTE: If you already have access to such a notebook you may not choose this option!)
+(NOTE: If you already have access to such a notebook you may not choose this option.)
 Your notebook should include descriptions of and contact information for each resource, be well organized and easily used as a quick reference guide to agencies, counselors, clinics, government services, and ministries available in your area to meet a wide variety of mental, spiritual, physical, and emotional needs.
 Consider such things as pregnancy crisis centers, rape and suicide hotlines, domestic violence shelters, food pantries, senior services, and so on.
 Notebooks will be evaluated on their thoroughness, organization, and effort shown.